Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 Console.WriteLine(receivedMessage.SessionId);
 ```

-### Cross-Entity transactions
+### Cross-entity transactions

-Previously, in `WindowsAzure.ServiceBus`, when performing a transaction that spanned multiple queues, topics, or subscriptions you would need to use the "ViaPartitionKey" option
+In `WindowsAzure.ServiceBus`, when performing a transaction that spanned multiple queues, topics, or subscriptions you would need to use the `ViaPartitionKey` option

 in the `MessageSender`.

-Now in `Azure.Messaging.ServiceBus`, there is an `EnableCrossEntityTransactions` property on the `ServiceBusClientOptions`.
+In `Azure.Messaging.ServiceBus`, the `EnableCrossEntityTransactions` property on `ServiceBusClientOptions` serves this purpose.
 When setting this property to `true`, the first operation that occurs using any senders or receivers created from the client implicitly becomes the send-via entity.
 Because of this, subsequent operations must either be by senders, or if they are by receivers, the receiver must be receiving from the send-via entity.
 For this reason, it probably makes more sense to have your first operation be a receive rather than a send when setting this property.

 The below code snippet shows you how to perform cross-entity transactions.